-For further information please contact the Director of Music, Mrs Katie Staggs. (kels@yarmschool.org)
+For further information, please contact Mr Rob Williams (rcw@yarmschool.org)

 PHYSICAL EDUCATION

 Our aim is that all pupils leave Yarm School having had a positive and enjoyable experience of the Physical Education programme.
 The skills and understanding they have acquired will enable them to follow a healthy lifestyle long after they have left school.
 As a traditional school, team games and the ethos behind them form the background to our Physical Education programme.
 They are a fundamental part of the general school ethos and as such are viewed as part of our core curriculum.
 We attempt to establish a balance between breadth and depth, balancing commitment to the sports we focus on each term in Games lessons with the wish to give pupils a wide and varied physical education through the timetabled lessons and Activities.